Table of Contents

 - Scholarships on an average: $38,491

-With their diverse student clubs like West Indian Student Association and exceptional academics, the University of Toronto is one of the best universities for Indian students.
+With its diverse student clubs like West Indian Student Association and exceptional academics, the University of Toronto is one of the best universities for Indian students.
 What’s more, you can always head to the Cumin Kitchen on 1820 Danforth Avenue when you’re craving a portion of some spicy goodness!

 - Acceptance rate: 43%